Updated: Feb 8

-The high-tech world is a tough one, full of moral conflicts.
-In this post, we will talk about social entrepreneurship, money, and how these two manage to work together, if at all.
+The high-tech world is full of moral conflicts.
+In this post, we will talk about social entrepreneurship, money, and how they manage to work together.

 According to Wikipedia, “Social entrepreneurship is an approach by individuals, groups, start-up companies or entrepreneurs, in which they develop, fund and implement solutions to social, cultural, or environmental issues.
 This concept may be applied to a wide range of organizations, which vary in size, aims, and beliefs.
 For-profit entrepreneurs typically measure performance using business metrics like profit, revenues, and increases in stock prices.
 Social entrepreneurs, however, are either non-profits, or they blend for-profit goals with generating a positive "return to society".
 Therefore, they use different metrics.
 Social entrepreneurship typically attempts to further broad social, cultural, and environmental goals often associated with the voluntary sector in areas such as poverty alleviation, health care, and community development.”

-And so, came out to the high-tech world, the Zebra, a startup that its business model operates as per a black and white formula, combining social goals with financial responsibility and business stability.
+And so, came out to the high-tech world, the Zebra, a startup whose business model operates as per a black-and-white formula, combining social goals with financial responsibility and business stability.
 Contrary to the pursuit of the Unicorn title (a $1 billion venture valuation), the Zebra prefers to stay focused on contributing a positive social impact to the greater good of the world, while maximizing profits, because ultimately, every business needs money to survive.

 Silicon Valley — Making the World a Better Place

 Social Entrepreneurship and Money — When It Works, It Works Big Time